rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  The memory was available,
 *  but you lost the IP address to go and retrieve it.
 *  Available, not accessible.
-*  Now if most of our dreams are still always
+*  Now, if most of our dreams are still always,
-*  quote unquote implicitly remembered,
+*  quote, unquote, implicitly remembered,
 *  but we always fail to have accessibility,
-*  those memories arguably, according to my theory,
+*  those memories, arguably, according to my theory,
+*  are always available.
-*  are always available, they're always in our brains.
+*  They're always in our brains.
 *  We just don't have conscious accessibility to them.
 *  That doesn't change the fact that our dreams
 *  may shape a huge amount of our behavior implicitly.
-*  And to me that's a wild, crazy theory.
+*  And to me, that's a wild, crazy theory.
-*  And someday when I retire I'll do the study
+*  And someday when I retire, I'll do the study
 *  and try and disprove it anyway.
 *  Love it.
 *  What are the key supplements for sleep?
-*  And I just have to say that's a huge topic,
+*  And I just have to say, that's a huge topic.
-*  that's an entire episode into itself.
+*  That's an entire episode into itself.
-*  So I should probably do intellectual jazz
+*  Yeah, you and I should probably do
-*  on that at some point.
+*  intellectual jazz on that at some point.
-*  Yeah, we should do that,
+*  Yeah, we should do that.
-*  but let's constrain the question a bit for sake of time.
+*  But let's constrain the question a bit for sake of time.
-*  What if any supplements do you personally take
+*  What, if any, supplements do you personally take
 *  or recommend to people with the understanding
 *  that many people perhaps do not need supplements?
-*  We never wanna give the impression
+*  We never want to give the impression
-*  that that's the first line approach
+*  that that's the first-lined approach
 *  to dealing with sleep issues.
-*  Get your sunlight, get your darkness,
+*  Get your sunlight, get your darkness, get your QQRT right.
-*  get your QQRT right, all of that if it's mysterious to you,
+*  All of that, if it's mysterious to you,
 *  all of that is in the previous episodes
 *  of this podcast series.
 *  But assuming that someone wants to explore
 *  the supplement space, and what do you recommend?
 *  What do you take?
-*  And please here I'm gonna encourage you
+*  And please, here, I'm gonna encourage you
 *  to not take into consideration at all
 *  what I've ever said about supplements for sleep.
 *  Because I think it's actually most useful
 *  if people get a tapestry of opinions.
 *  Please, I'm just gonna say that outright.
+*  I don't, yeah.
-*  Maybe you could say a little bit more about those
+*  Say, maybe you could say a little bit more
-*  that you would recommend.
+*  about those that you would recommend.
-*  And I think they're going to probably overlap
+*  And I think they're going to probably overlap,
-*  because I already sort of know some of them.
+*  because I already sort of know some of them, but.
-*  Sure, recommend again, I just wanna say
+*  Sure, recommend, again, I just want to say
 *  that never take anything or remove anything
 *  from your regimen without talking to your doctor first.
 *  But, and always, always make sure
 *  that you're doing all the behaviors correctly first.
 *  But, and there's so many of them.
-*  Don't eat too close to bedtime,
+*  Don't eat too close to bedtime.
-*  get your morning sunlight on and on.
+*  Get your morning sunlight on and on.
-*  But the supplements that I recommend when people ask
+*  But the supplements that I recommend when people ask,
-*  and for supplement recommendations specifically
+*  and for supplement recommendations specifically,
 *  are magnesium threonate.
 *  Yep.
 *  It's more or less interchangeable
 *  with magnesium bisglycinate.
 *  It has a slight sedative property.
 *  A lot of people are deficient in magnesium anyway.
-*  And this is magnesium taken about 30 to 60 minutes
+*  And this is magnesium taken
-*  before bedtime.
+*  about 30 to 60 minutes before bedtime.
 *  The other one is apigenin,
 *  which is essentially a derivative of chamomile.
 *  Yep.